planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

 You will see a list of shapefiles contained in that directory.
 Make sure to uncheck the ``countries`` and ``shadedrelief`` layers!
-Failure to do this will cause GeoServer to try to load a layer with the same name as one already loaded (“earth:countries” and earth:shadedrelief).
-While this won’t cause an error, it may cause confusion later on in the workshop.
+Failure to do this will cause GeoServer to try to load a layer with the same name as one already loaded ("earth:countries" and earth:shadedrelief).
+While this won't cause an error, it may cause confusion later on in the workshop.

 All layers should say Ready for import.
 Click Import Data to create/configure a store with each of these shapefiles as layers.